jekyllgrim/ZScript_Basics/Best_Practices.md

 Final notes:

-- GZDoom rather consistently uses Allman, same goes for most examples on ZDoom Wiki.
+- GZDoom rather consistently uses Allman (both in its ZScript definitions and the C++ engine code), same goes for most examples on ZDoom Wiki.
 - This guide uses K&R style simply because I've grown to use that in my mods.
 The only reason I use it is because it's *a bit* faster since there are fewer Enter presses to start a new block.
 At the same time I consider Allman a bit easier to read.
 - Other styles exist, but consider ZScript is styled after C# / Unrealscript, it makes sense to choose one of the two most popular styles.
 - If you copy-paste a snippet of code from somewhere, don't be lazy and change its indentation to your style if they don't match.